ashleymicah123/PRODIGY_DS_TASK02/README.md

 a.
 Further analysis by incorporating additional variables like Ticket Prefix and Deck.
 b.
 Develop predictive models based on these insights.

+# About Me
+This project reflects my journey of applying data analysis techniques to real-world datasets.
+I hope it serves as an inspiration and resource for others venturing into data analytics.
+Feel free to explore, fork, or reach out with feedback!